Deltares/ra2ce/ra2ce/analysis/indirect/traffic_analysis/README.md

 # Traffic analysis.

-In this module all dataclasses, classes and related can be found in order to generate a traffic analysis.
+In this package all dataclasses, classes and related can be found in order to generate a traffic analysis.
 We distinguish two types of analysis:
 - Traffic analysis (`TrafficAnalysis`).
 Provides utilitarian and egalitarian traffic data.
 - Equity analysis (`EquityAnalysis`), contains equity data relating regions and their road 'weights'.
 Provides utilitarian, egalitarian and prioritarian traffic data.